FrHorschig/kant-search-backend/README.md

 This is the Go backend for the kant-search project.
 It reads frontend data from a PostgreSQL database.

 This backend also implements the endpoint for uploading data and writing it to the PostgreSQL database.
-This corresponding code will be moved to a separate repository in the future.
+This corresponding code will be separated more clearly from the read and search code in the future.

 ## Contributing